spaceml-org/InstrumentToInstrument/docs/index.rst

    - Super-resolution
 for many science domains.
 The tool has been applied to heliophysics and earth science use cases.

 The framework is built on submodules that can be used independently.
-This allows to use the ITI tool end-to-end or to use only the parts that are needed, e.g. to obtain an ML-ready dataset.
+This allows to use the ITI tool end-to-end or the individual modules that are needed, e.g. to obtain an ML-ready dataset.

 .. image:: /images/ITI_framework.jpg
    :align: center